openflighthpc/retype-documentation/Retype_Documentation/overview/what_is_flight_user_suite.md

 - Job: Flight Job Manager allows you to create and manage customized job scripts from predefined templates, launch jobs and monitor their activity.

-# What is the Flight User Suite?

-The Flight User Suite is a software environment designed to help researchers and scientists run their own high-performance compute research environment quickly and easily.
-The basic structure provided for users is as follows:

- - One gateway node, plus a configurable number of compute nodes
- - An Enterprise Linux operating system
- - A shared filesystem, mounted across all nodes
- - A batch job scheduler
- - Access to various libraries of software applications

-The Flight User Suite is designed to get researchers to make the most of their HPC.
-The research environment you build is personal to you - users have root-access to the environment, and can setup and configure the system to their needs.

 ## Who is it for?